-Research proposals are encouraged that address the governance and policy issues of social, economic and institutional transformation.
 A few of the many relevant research topics are listed below:

-- development of transformation scenarios and pathways towards a carbon neutral and adaptive society; - lessons from past and ongoing societal transformations on different scales and issues; - design, political feasibility and efficacy of international agreements on climate protection in view of strategic behaviour by independent governments and other political actors, and the lack of supranational authorities; - potential of bottom-up initiatives in climate policy in the absence of top-down agreements; allocation of responsibilities to public and/or private actors; - governing climate change policy within liberal democracies in a free-market world; - exploration of synergies with research on post-growth economic concepts and integrated approaches towards social justice, prosperity and well-being; - the role of the European Union in mainstreaming climate change and advancing transformation in Austria through, for example, Cohesion Policy, Common Agricultural Policy, Multiannual Financial Framework, and relevant directives.
+- development of transformation scenarios and pathways towards a carbon neutral and adaptive society; - lessons from past and ongoing societal transformations on different scales and issues; - comparative studies of Austria with other climateactive societies; - impact of and conditions for voluntary climate agreements (social innovations) on mitigation and adaptation (e.g. Climate and energy model regions, Klimabündnisgemeinden, Passivhaus); - design, political feasibility and efficacy of international agreements on climate protection in view of strategic behaviour by independent governments and other political actors, and the lack of strong supranational authorities; - exploration of synergies with research on economic concepts and integrated approaches towards social justice, prosperity and well-being; - mainstreaming climate change in other policy areas at the national and European level (for example, energy, transport and agriculture); - potential and challenges for the new loss and damage instrument decided at COP18 in Qatar; - the role of Austrian norms and institutions, as well as institutional structures and cultures for climate change policy and societal transformation.

-Of special interest is integrated, systemic research which includes climate change mitigation and adaptation as part of sustainable and transformative policy design across different sectors, such as energy, transportation, industry, agriculture, urban planning, water, biodiversity, and land-use.
-This research may include an examination of system boundaries and their implications for assessing the sustainability of response strategies (resource constraints, distributional constraints, i.e. winners and losers, etc.).
+Of special interest is integrated, systemic research, which includes climate change adaptation and mitigation as part of sustainable and transformative policy design across different sectors, such as energy, transportation, industry, agriculture, urban planning, water, biodiversity, and land-use.
+This research may include an examination of system boundaries and their implications for assessing the sustainability of response strategies (resource constraints, distributional constraints, i.e. winners and losers etc.).